 - 1. Illness (Parent must initiate contact with school administration each day of an absence.)
-Parent notes will be accepted for seven whole or partial days of illness.
-A doctor's note will be required after seven days of absence and/or leaving early or checking in late due to illness.
+Parent notes will be accepted for SEVEN whole or partial days of illness.
+A doctor's note will be required after seven parent notes have been used for illnesses.
 Notes from anyone other than a doctor will not be accepted once the limit of seven days is exceeded.
 Under most circumstances, illnesses will only be approved for the student and not other family members. - 2.
 Quarantine - 3.
 Death in family - 4.
 Medical appointments (Must be confirmed with a note from a doctor.) - 5.
 Court proceedings (Statement from court required.) - 6.
 Religious Observances (Must be approved in advance by the principal.) - 7.
 Educational opportunities (If approved in advance with a Pre-Arranged Absence Form.) - 8.
 Emergencies (As determined by the principal on a case-by-case basis.)